 They want a fair MOT test, that doesn’t miss potentially dangerous problems, yet doesn’t fail things that should have passed.
 They wonder where to take their car or van for an MOT test.

-We do not charge for taking customers vehicles for MOT.
+I do not charge for taking customers vehicles for MOT.

 There is a charge for the MOT test.